mobily-enterprises/hooked-api/README.md

 # Hooked API

 Hooked API allows you to create API calls that can be extended with hooks and variables.
-For example you can create a library that connects to a database, and allow users to provide hooks to maipulate the lifecycle of a call.
+For example you can create a library that connects to a database, and allow users to provide hooks to manipulate the lifecycle of a call.

 Your API users will be able to define scopes and hooks to manipulate how the API calls behave.